maxgfactor/SPREDICT/README.md

 ## Overview

-**Vision**: Use machine learning on technical indicators to identify stocks with signals of strength — serving as a starting point for deciding which stocks might be worth deep-dive fundamental analysis.
+**Vision**: A general-purpose ML framework for imbalanced classification — deploy multiple architectures across any domain, iteratively narrow in on optimal hyperparameter spaces via systematic cost-tiered tuning, and discover which models capture signal from rare events.

 **Mission**: An automated ML pipeline that loads market data, engineers temporal features to account for recency bias, optimizes classification thresholds, tunes hyperparameters via Bayesian optimization (Optuna), and ensembles 9 diverse architectures to produce more reliable strength signals.
 These architectures span gradient-boosted trees (CatBoost, LightGBM, XGBoost) and neural networks (Dense, VAE, CNN, RNN, LSTM, Transformer) — a diversity required by the dataset's extreme class imbalance, where no single model can reliably detect the minority class.
+Developed and validated on stock market data, this pipeline uses technical indicators to identify equities with signals of strength — serving as a starting point for deciding which stocks might be worth deep-dive fundamental analysis.

 ### Why 9 Architectures